amironov73/PlusIrbis/README.md

 * MSVS 2015/2017/2019 Community Edition on Windows;
 * CMake 2.8 or higher on Linux.
 * GCC 4.8 or higher both on Windows (MinGW) and Linux/OS X;
-* Clang compiler 9 both on Windows and Linux.
+* Clang compiler 9 both on Windows and Linux;
+* Intel C++ compiler 19 on Windows, Linux/OS X.

 ### Simple example